tuosuniversity/Vellum/Output/EN/4_Perception in Practice/47_Shaping_Perception_Ontologically.md

 ## Article 2: What is Reality?
 From Ancient Philosophy to AI: The Evolving Science of Ontology and Your Mind

-**SEO-Optimized Title:** The Nature of Reality: From Ancient Greek Philosophy to Modern AI – Understanding Ontology for Personal Transformation
+ The Nature of Reality: From Ancient Greek Philosophy to Modern AI – Understanding Ontology for Personal Transformation

 For millennia, humanity has grappled with one of the most profound questions: What is reality?
 This inquiry forms the bedrock of a branch of philosophy called **ontology**, traditionally defined as the study of being, existence, and the fundamental nature of reality itself.
 From the ancient world to our modern digital age, the concept of ontology has undergone a remarkable transformation, shifting from purely abstract contemplation to a practical science with revolutionary implications for how we understand and shape our lives.